There are plenty of reasons you should restring your racket, other than the obvious, that you've broken a string.

 Nowadays, particularly, with the performance rackets this isn't the case anymore.
 In some countries this isn't an issue as they sell their rackets unstrung.
 The customer can then choose their own string, and potentially pay extra for it.

-Most of the pre-strung rackets now use a good quality string but there is another problem with factory strung rackets, the quality of the stringing job.
+Most of the pre-strung rackets now use a good quality string but there is are other issues with factory strung rackets, the quality of the stringing job and the tension the racket is strung at.
 I have worked in the racket retail trade a longtime and have come across some ridiculous stringing jobs, as I'm sure every other retailer has too.
 I have seen holes skipped, mis-weaves, even knots big enough to secure a cruise liner while docked.

 The problem here seems to be, with a large volume of rackets to be strung, cost becomes an issue.
 Companies aren't going to hire or out source to the better stringers, (those who take pride in their work), instead they will give the job to the person who will do it for the lowest price.
 Generally this person is more concerned with quick turnover and this is where the 'factory stringing' problems come from.